neethajainb/FSND/projects/02_trivia_api/starter/backend/README.md

 ## Endpoints

 ###  GET /categories
-.
-General: -
  1. Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
  2. Request Arguments: None
- 3 .Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
+ 3. Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
 .
 Example : curl http://127.0.0.1:5000/categories
 ```
 {